CIRCUMCISION AND SEXUALITY

 The foreskin or lack of it can have an effect on the individual’s body image.
-In our society, since the circumcised penis has been the norm, most circumcised males do not question their lack of foreskin.
+In the U.S.A., since the circumcised penis has been the norm, most circumcised males do not question their lack of foreskin.
 Sometimes the intact individual feels like an “oddity.”
 On the other hand, many intact males have been proud of their “individuality,” feeling a sense of “completeness” that other males lack.
 Some circumcised males feel a sense of deprivation and incompleteness over their missing foreskins.
 In other countries where circumcision is not practiced, the intact male would simply feel normal, and the circumcised male would feel pronouncedly at a loss, similar to a person who is missing a finger.
 How the individual feels about his intact or circumcised penis will affect his body image, which will in turn affect his sexual performance.
 However, for someone who is dissatisfied and prefers a change, the foreskin can be easily cut off but cannot truly be replaced.

 If it is any reassurance to the male who feels inadequate over his “style” of penis, most American women are abysmally ignorant about this matter.
 Most are familiar only with the circumcised penis and have no awareness that it should be any different.
 However, with the growing trend for parents to leave their sons intact, our daughters will certainly have more awareness.
 Sometimes women from foreign countries express dissatisfaction over American men’s lack of foreskins.

 A Swedish woman writes: